Joel-Maldonado/Simple-MCTS/README.md

 ## Project Overview

-This project is an experimental implementation of the Monte Carlo Tree Search algorithm applied to the game of Tic-Tac-Toe.
+This project is an experimental implementation of the Monte Carlo Tree Search algorithm.
 It's important to note that this is a learning exercise and not an optimized or highly competitive AI.
 The main goals of this project are:

 1. To demonstrate how random playouts can lead to intelligent decision-making through the MCTS algorithm.
 2. To serve as a starting point for further experimentation and improvement.